antimof/UxPlay/README.md

 Which protocol is used by UxPlay depends on the client  _User-Agent_ string (reported by the client and now shown in the terminal output). iOS 9 and 10 clients only use iTunes FairPlay encryption on the AES decryption key they send to the server.
 Somewhere around iOS sourceVersion 330 (part of the User-Agent string) Apple started to further encrypt it by a sha-512 hash with a "shared secret" created during the Server-Client pairing process.
-The sourceVersion 330 above which the extra decryption step is carried out is set in lib/global.h if you need to change it.
-(This applies only to audio decryption; the AES key used for video decryption has used extra encryption with the "shared-secret" since iOS 9).
+The sourceVersion 330 above which the extra decryption step is carried out is a guess for a value bigger than 320 and smaller than 380, and is set in lib/global.h if you need to change it.
+(This applies only to audio decryption; since at least iOS 9, the AES key used for video decryption is derived from a hash of a key formed from the "streamConnectionID" received from the client with the _hashed_ audio AES key.)

-The third-party non-free Windows software  _AirMyPC_ (a commercial AirPlay emulator) uses an unhashed AES key for both audio and video encryption.  _AirMyPC_ has a distinctive  _User-Agent_ string, which is detected using two other settings in lib/global.h that can be adjusted if necessary.
-These settings might be useful if other AirPlay-emulators need support.
-Uxplay declares itself to be an AppleTV2,1 with sourceVersion 220.68; this can also be changed in global.h.
+The third-party non-free Windows software  _AirMyPC_ (a commercial AirPlay emulator) uses an even older protocol: it not only uses the unhashed AES key for audio, but also uses a video AES key derived as above, but using the  _unhashed_ audio AES key. _AirMyPC_ has  a distinctive  _User-Agent_ string, which is detected using two other settings in lib/global.h that can be adjusted if necessary.
+These settings might be useful if other AirPlay-emulators using this protocol  need support.
+Uxplay declares itself to be an AppleTV2,1 with a sourceVersion 220.68 taken from an AppleTV3,1; this can also be changed in global.h.
+(It is crucial for UxPlay to declare this old value of sourceVersion, as it prompts the client to use a less-encrypted older "legacy" protocol to make the connection with the UxPlay server; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.)

 # ChangeLog
 1.44 2021-12-13   Omit hash of aeskey with ecdh_secret if sourceVersion <= 280.33 (this supports AirMyPC);